qdu-bioinfo/ModulePred/Readme.md

 ## Data

 In this demo, we constructed a virtual dataset to run the program example normally.
-The original dataset is stored in the /data/raw_data directory.
+The original dataset is stored in the /data/raw_data directory
 a.    gene_gene.csv (The correlation between genes in a network diagram)

 | gene1 | gene2 |